dgolteanu/MSc/Lab book/README.md

 _pickle.PicklingError: Can't pickle <function compute_cgr at 0x108392820>: attribute lookup compute_cgr on __main__ failed
 ```
 ### PostDP profiling
-## Comment: better (more controled) profiling method see [2022/05/16](#20220516) continue to end of notebook for correct method
+## Comment: better (more controled) profiling method see [2022/05/16](#20220516), continue to end of notebook for correct method
-For postDP refactor profiling, **the code used was from commit 99beda1**.
-Results are found in `Profiling/Initial attempts/BacteriaTest_postDP_cleanvenv` with `postDP_profile.prof` file being the cProfile output.
-Profiling was run from the command line in a new and unique python 3.9.0 virtual environment; installed modules are listed in `postDP_cleanvenv_requirements.txt`.
+For post DP refactor profiling, **the code used was from commit 99beda1**.
+Results are found in [Profiling/Initial attempts/BacteriaTest_postDP_cleanvenv](../Profiling/Initial%20attempts/BacteriaTest_postDP_cleanvenv) with [postDP_profile.prof](../Profiling/Initial%20attempts/BacteriaTest_postDP_cleanvenv/postDP_profile.prof) file being the cProfile output.
+Profiling was run from the command line in a new and unique python 3.9.0 virtual environment; installed modules are listed in [postDP_cleanvenv_requirements.txt](../Profiling/Initial%20attempts/BacteriaTest_postDP_cleanvenv/postDP_cleanvenv_requirements.txt).
 The following command was used for post DP profiling: `python -m cProfile -o ./postDP_profile.prof -m MLDSP_core.main path/to/BacteriaTest/fastas path/to/metadata.csv -k 6 -r BacteriaTest`.
 The aproximate total runtime was **~1800 s** or 2X the pre sharcnet DP runtime.

 ## 2022/05/13
 VS Code extensions were found to be auto updating and turned off, going forward unless otherwise stated versions will be: